JoeZhao84/CryptoArbitrage/boxStrategy.md

 ##

-From the below chart of the market data, the short Box is undervalued and arbitrage can be conducted.
+From the below chart of the market data, the short Box on call and put @19000 and @20000 is undervalued and arbitrage can be conducted.

 All using taking: